Armed Robberies Reported in Englewood: Chicago Police

-Chicago police are warning residents of a pair of armed robberies reported in April in Englewood on the South Side.
+Chicago police are warning residents of recently reported armed robberies in Englewood on the South Side.

-In each incident someone was approached by up to six males who pulled out guns and demanded property, Chicago police said.
-The group either fled on foot or in a waiting silver Hyundai with temporary tags.
+In each incident someone was approached near their residence by up to six males who pulled out a gun and demanded their property, Chicago police said.
+The group then fled in a silver Hyundai with temporary tags or on foot.

 Anyone with information is asked to contact Area One detectives at 312-747-8380.